RhanPemberton/1p21bulkmenubundle/ilaw-nav-field-bulk-edit-support/fields/fordev.md

 -	Save the fields.php file and go to the admin.
 Refresh that admin

-	On refresh, the json file that was used to import the field groups will be updated for future edits
+	On refresh, the json file that was used to import the field groups will be updated for future ready edits

 -	Go to `includes/register-fields.php`